-And damn, I know that means cheese!
+And dang it, I know that means cheese!

 I have no idea what fundido means but doesn’t it sound like a happy word??
 (Actually, according to my Google search – go figure – it means molten or melted.)

-And omgosh, this is a happy cheese dip!
+And omgosh, this is a HAPPY cheese dip!

 It’s a glorious combination of ingredients and takes less than 10 minutes to pull together!
 And it was gone almost as quickly.

 Along with nearly an entire bag of chips.
 Ooops!

 Salads really do pay off when dinner looks like this one.